AdonisEnProvence/Darkly/scraping_hidden_directory/Ressources/Explanation.md

 ## How to exploit the breach

-We could imagine several scrappers with differents goals, one that could search for specific private files such as `/etc/hosts`, `.env`, `/etc/passwd`.
+We could imagine several scrappers with different goals, one that could search for specific private files such as `/etc/hosts`, `.env`, `/etc/passwd`.

 Depending on the Nginx configuration, the scrapper could have access to any folder on the computer.
 He could search for RSA keys, download source code, open applications, etc.